Crabbox docs

 ListRequest and StatusRequest intentionally do not carry JSON flags.
 The command handler decides whether to render human output or JSON.

-JSONListBackend is the exception for compatibility with older script-facing JSON schemas.
+JSONListBackend is the only exception, for compatibility with older script-facing JSON schemas.
 It should not be used for new providers.

 External process plugins are not implemented yet.
 Do not add a provider that depends on an undocumented stdio protocol.